 You have decided to paint a room or several rooms in your house to give it a fresh look.
-At this point, many of my clients get overwhelmed, and I understand the frustration.
-Last week I reviewed Understanding Paint Colors, Undertones, and Sheens, and I recommend reading that first.
+Many of my clients get overwhelmed at this point, and I understand the frustration.
+Last week, I reviewed Understanding Paint Colors, Undertones, and Sheens, and I recommend reading that first.
 In this article, I will offer tips on how you can begin to choose the perfect paint color for your home.
-Note:Â Before you focus on one paint color, first select a high-quality paint manufacturer.
-If you have no idea, do your research, check for recommendations from friends or family to find out their experience.
+Note: Before focusing on one paint color, select a high-quality paint manufacturer.
+If you have no idea, research and check for recommendations from friends or family to find out their experience.

 Follow these 4 tips to help you choose a paint color:

-- Gather inspiration ideas.
+- Gather inspirational ideas.
 If you have decided to keep it neutral and add pops of color with decorating elements, an accent wall, or a new trim color – find examples and save them to a Pinterest board to narrow down the looks you love.

 - Narrow down the paint options to three choices.
 Compare those three choices in each room you plan to use the paint color.

 - View a large paint sample on the wall vertically.
 View on multiple walls where you plan to use the paint and look at it in the light of day and night to ensure you love it in that space.
-Most retailers offer a paint sample peel and stick option; check out their websites or in-store where available.
+Most retailers offer a paint sample peel-and-stick option; check out their websites or in-store where available.

 By Debbie Correale, Redesign Right, LLC.
 Stay connected on Facebook, Instagram, Pinterest, Houzz, and LinkedIn.
 Feature photo licensed from Shutterstock.